Posted By

 If you can show that the full cost of private fuel is covered by employees repaying at a lower mileage rate, then AFRs are not required.

-How rates are calculated
+How mileage rates for a company car are calculated

 Petrol & LPG